Chart Color Schemes

 In terms of cultural diversity, Elizabeth Downs records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Elizabeth Downs had a cultural diversity level above average, with 21.9% of its population born overseas and 12.9% speaking a language other than English at home.
-Christianity was the predominant religion in Elizabeth Downs, comprising 33.7% of people.
-However, Islam showed an overrepresentation compared to Greater Adelaide, making up 3.9% of Elizabeth Downs' population versus the regional average of 3.0%.
+Elizabeth Downs had a cultural diversity index above average, with 21.9% of its population born overseas and 12.9% speaking a language other than English at home.
+Christianity was the dominant religion in Elizabeth Downs as of 2016, comprising 33.7% of people.
+Islam's representation stood at 3.9%, higher than Greater Adelaide's average of 3.0%.

 Frequently Asked Questions - Diversity